MichaelCurrin/jekyll-gh-actions-quickstart/README.md

 ## Website

-The demo site includes a few pages of Markdown content and also acts as a guide on how to use this project.
+The demo site includes a few pages of Markdown content.
+This also acts as a guide on how to use this project.

 <div align="center">